A trend in Australian gardens: Regenerative, native and resilient - Minimalist Gardener

 Maintenance in a regenerative garden shifts from cosmetic control to ecological support.
 Instead of frequent shaping and clearing, focus on strengthening systems.
 Prune selectively after flowering and leave leaf litter where appropriate, as it contributes organic matter and shelters beneficial insects.

 Over time, biodiverse native gardens tend to experience fewer severe pest outbreaks due to the presence of predatory insects and balanced plant communities.
-While no garden is maintenance free, regenerative systems typically demand less intervention once established.
+While no garden is maintenance-free, regenerative systems typically demand less intervention once established.

 The transition is attainable